MicrosoftDocs/quantum-docs/articles/pricing.md

 ### [Pay As You Go](#tab/tabid-paygo)

 The Pay-as-you-go plan consists of *a la carte* access to the IonQ Aria 1 and Aria 2 25-qubit quantum computers, and the IonQ simulator.
-The use of the quantum computers is charged based on the number of QGSs executed + Azure infrastructure costs.
+The use of the quantum computers is charged based on the number of AQTs + Azure infrastructure costs.

 |Includes access to| Pricing|
 |---|---|